Perdomo - Legacy Brand Deep Dive

 Perdomo is widely recognized for being one of the first cigar manufacturers to play around with bourbon barrels during both fermentation and aging phases.

-By stuffing its best premium cigar blends in bourbon barrels, Perdomo has developed a way to encourage tobacco primings to evolve exponentially in color, texture, aroma, and flavor.
+By stuffing its best premium cigar blends in boozy barrels, Perdomo has developed a way to encourage tobacco primings to evolve exponentially in color, texture, aroma, and flavor.
 The layers of char in the American white oak bourbon barrels help to caramelize the colors and flavors of these special tobaccos allowing Perdomo’s employees to control the exact placement of seco, viso, and ligero leaves.

-Bourbon barrel-aged Habano cigars, hulking 70 ring gauge cigars, and Double Aged 12-year vintage cigars from Perdomo are but a few of the many options one can enjoy from this legacy brand.
+Bourbon barrel-aged habano cigars, hulking 70 ring gauge cigars, and Double Aged 12-year vintage cigars from Perdomo are but a few of the many options one can enjoy from this legacy brand.

 Rockin’ and Rollin’